In stock market terms, a market order means any transaction that includes buying or selling of shares.

 Here there is a difference of Rs 500.

-Note: There may be chances that the price does not change at all.
+Note: There may be a chance that the price does not change at all.
 It completely depends on the market conditions and the volatility existing in the market at that point in time.
-However, it is safe to conclude that the extra price that an investor may have to pay increased with an increase in the number of shares he or she wants to buy.
+However, it is safe to conclude that the extra price that an investor may have to pay increases with an increase in the number of shares he or she wants to buy.
 Hence the price at which the order is executed, especially in a heavy volume market, may not be the same as the last traded price of the stock.

 One of the biggest advantages of the market order is that an investor can get into the stock at any given time.
 It is not required to wait for order completion.